EuropeanTestingConference/europeantestingconference/pages/2017/sections/01_about.md

 Come.
 Learn.
 Do.
 Teach.
 Test.

 <div style="font-size:medium">
 Get your ticket now!
-A super-early Bird Ticket (available until end of August) only 496 euros (incl.
+An Early Bird Ticket (available until end of October) is 550 euros + VAT (682 euros incl.
 VAT) for the two-day conference.
-It's now the cheapest it will be!
 </div>

 <div style="font-size:xx-large">
 <a href="https://holvi.com/shop/ETC2017/">Buy a ticket here</a>
 </div>
-<div style="font-size:small">(Speakers will have full 3-day ticket, after passing the Call for Proposals)</div>
+<div style="font-size:small">(Speakers will have full 2-day ticket + training, after passing the Call for Proposals)</div>